HTTY Specification

 HTTY=0, HTTY is explicitly unsupported or disabled. - If

-HTTYis a positive integer, that value is the maximum supported HTTY framing version. - If
+HTTYis a positive integer, that value is the maximum supported HTTY transport version. - If

 HTTYis present but not a valid non-negative integer, it MUST be treated as unsupported.